npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2014-11-30-besoin-de-visa.md

 one guy: Ah finaly!... and then the unexpected: everybody applaused!...<br>
 I did blush! and say something that i don't remember, odds 50%stupide or funny.<br>
 <br>
+/I did learn from MythBuster that a commercial flight is fully loaded of their passengers in less than 15min./
 <br>
 You are ready to back pack and fasten your seatbelt now.